In this guide you’ll find a 2 and 3 day Wild Atlantic Way Donegal road trip itinerary planned from start to finish.

 There are several walks you can do here – here’s some info on things to see at Malin Head, if you’ve never been before.

-Wrapping up our 3 days in Donegal Wild Atlantic Way road trip
+Wrapping up our weekend in Donegal Wild Atlantic Way road trip

 And that, ladies and gents, is a wrap.
 When you finish up at Malin Head, you’ve an 75 minute spin back to Letterkenny.